devex-web-frontend/postcss-assets-rebase/README.md

 // process css
 var output = postcss()
   .use(rebaser({
-    assetsPath: "imported", // new path for all assets
+    assetsPath: "assets/imported", // new path for all assets
     relative: true // is assetsPath relative to .css position.
 By default its relative to process.cwd() }))
   .use(reporter)